 Keeping in mind that the tongues (languages) are to be used to teach others, Paul gives some guidelines for their use in meetings of believers.
 If the speaker cannot be understood, he or she is to keep quiet.
 I have been to some meetings of believers where this is ignored.
 The congregation will make all kinds of strange noises on cue because they have been told that, if they do not do so, they do not have the Holy Spirit and so are not saved.
 This is a lie from the devil and is used to divide the people of God.

-Two or three prophets should speak, and the others should weigh carefully what is said.
-And if a revelation comes to someone who is sitting down, the first speaker should stop.
-For you can all prophesy in turn so that everyone may be instructed and encouraged.
-The spirits of prophets are subject to the control of prophets.
-For God is not a God of disorder but of peace.
+Let two or three prophets speak, while the others weigh what is said.
+And if something is revealed to a prophet who is sitting down, let the first one be silent.
+For you can all prophesy one by one, with the result that all will learn something and all will be encouraged.
+Also, the prophets' spirits are under the prophets' control; for God is not a God of unruliness but of shalom.

 Now, Paul shifts his focus from the messenger and the subject of tongues to the message as delivered by a prophet.
 He reminds the church that God should be in control of the service and, since He is a God of order, the message He wants delivered should be shared so the church can be built up in the faith.

-As in all the congregations of the saints, women should remain silent in the churches.
-They are not allowed to speak, but must be in submission, as the Law says.
-If they want to inquire about something, they should ask their own husbands at home; for it is disgraceful for a woman to speak in the church.
+As in all the congregations of God's people, let the wives remain silent when the congregation meets; they are certainly not permitted to speak out.
+Rather, let them remain subordinate, as also the Torah says; and if there is something they want to know, let them ask their own husbands at home; for it is shameful for a woman to speak out in a congregational meeting.

 This passage is one of the most misinterpreted in all of scripture and has been used to beat down Christian women for centuries.
 We must understand that Paul was saying that the women, like those speaking in tongues and prophesying, were to be orderly in doing so.
 The silence that he speaks of is speaking of a temporary silence and not a total ban on speaking.
 It seems that they may have been interrupting the meetings with irrelevant questions or maybe even gossip.
 Paul reminds them that the questions could be answered at home by their husbands as that is one of the major responsibilities of a husband (see Ephesians 5).
 Once again, we are reminded that Paul was teaching the Corinthian believers about the purpose of meeting as brothers and sisters in Christ which was to build each other up in the faith.
 Therefore, questions that were off topic or gossip would have been contrary to the whole purpose of meeting together.
 For the good of the body, it was best if those matters were handled in private.

 Did the word of God originate with you?
 Or are you the only people it has reached?
-If anybody thinks he is a prophet or spiritually gifted, let him acknowledge that what I am writing to you is the Lord's command.
-If he ignores this, he himself will be ignored.
+If anyone thinks he is a prophet or is endowed with the Spirit, let him acknowledge that what I am writing you is a command of the Lord.
+But if someone doesn't recognize this, then let him remain unrecognized.

 Paul is referring to the fact that we are all a part of the body of Christ.
 Parts of the body recognize each other and work together.
 In the same way, Christians can recognize teaching from God.

-Therefore, my brothers, be eager to prophesy, and do not forbid speaking in tongues.
-But everything should be done in a fitting and orderly way.
+So, my brothers, eagerly seek to prophesy; and do not forbid speaking in tongues; but let all things be done in a proper and orderly way.

 Paul sums up this part of his letter by encouraging the believers to seek the spiritual gifts but to remember their purpose.
 The next time you see someone "speaking in tongues", ask yourself whether it is in keeping with the purpose of the gift or is it some kind of show to make the person appear to be a super saint.